BuildForSDGCohort2/Team-212-groupa-frontendreact/README.md

 $ yarn start
 ```

-If we navigate into our browser on localholst port 3000, we are greeted with a nice logo.
+If we navigate into our browser on localholst port 3000, we are greeted with a nice REACT logo.
 Our aplication is now runnning and all we need to do is add our code.
 ![React app](smartfarm/src/assets/tutorialSnaps/reactApp.png)

 ### Adding our project files